Why Your Period Makes IBS Worse (and What Helps)

 Track your cycle alongside your symptoms.
 You can't adjust for a pattern you haven't measured.
 Logging cycle day plus meals plus symptoms for two full cycles is usually enough to see it clearly.
 A lot of people discover their "random" flare week isn't random at all.
 Our piece on symptom tracking on low FODMAP walks through what to log.

 Sleep, stress, and gentle movement matter more during this window, not less.
 The gut-brain connection is amplified when visceral sensitivity is already high.
-Poor sleep the night before your period starts will not help.
+Poor sleep the night before a period starts will not help.

 When it's more than "just IBS and your cycle"

-This is where the medical workup matters.
+The medical workup matters.
 Do not let "it's just your period" become an excuse to skip a real evaluation.

-Bloating that stays severe across every phase of your cycle, or bloating paired with weight loss, blood in the stool, or vomiting, also warrants a GI workup rather than a tighter diet.
+Bloating that stays severe across every phase of your cycle, or bloating paired with weight loss, blood in the stool, or vomiting, warrants a GI workup rather than a tighter diet.
 See our post on bloating that won't go away for the full differential.

 The bottom line